openforis/collect-earth-online-doc/docs/source/collection/standard.rst

     :width: 60%
     :align: center

+- You can also click **[Google Earth Web]** to open the plot in Google Earth's web interface.
+Here, you can use Google Earth's historical imagery to view changes over time and gain additional context for your analysis.
+To turn on historical imagery in Google Earth Web, click on the Layers icon in the lower right and toggle the Historical Imagery option.
+Your administrator may also set up a Reference Project for you to use.
+This can also be accessed under the Layers menu.
+- Click **[Interpretation Instructions]** to open a pop-up window with instructions on how to collect data for the project.
+These instructions are provided by the administrators leading the project.
+This information can be useful if you are unsure how to answer the survey questions.
-- The **Go to GEE Script** button may or may not be present on your dashboard.
+- The **[Go to GEE Script]** button may or may not be present on your dashboard.
 If it is present, it will take you to an Earth Engine Apps website displaying additional data about the plot.

-  - This screen will have 6 panels.
+  - This screen will have multiple panels.
 On the far left, there is a Sentinel 2 composite of the last 12 months.
 They are colored as infrared color composite (near infrared, mid infrared, red).
 Reddish brown is forest, agriculture, grass, and shrubs are a lighter shade of orange.
 Water is purple, and urban areas are shades of blue and green.
   - In the center are Landsat 8 and Landsat 7 Color Yearly mosaics, with a slider so you can choose between years.
   - On the right are NDVI graphs of the plot from MODIS, Landsat 7/8, and Sentinel 2.
 For the Landsat 7/8 and Sentinel graphs, you can click a point on the graphs to load specific images in the left and center panels.